mkobuolys/flutter-design-patterns/assets/markdown/iterator.md

 ### ITreeIterator

-An interface which defines methods to be implemented by all specific iterators of the tree collection.
+An interface that defines methods to be implemented by all specific iterators of the tree collection.

 ```
 abstract interface class ITreeIterator {